 - 9. Be relevant

-Be optimistic: It is at the top of the list as I believe it is the key to opening the other doors.
+Be optimistic: It is at the top of the list as it is the key to opening the other doors.

-Find a reason to smile: I believe there is more than one reason to smile every day and surely the job is easier when you work with a sincere smile on your face.
-Above all it helps to create a positive atmosphere in the kitchen.
+Find a reason to smile: There is more than one reason to smile every day, and the job is easier when you work with a sincere smile.
+Above all, it helps to create a positive atmosphere in the kitchen.

-Forget about yesterday: I am a big believer in this philosophy both successes and failures must be put aside, because today we must focus on doing better for ourselves and for our customers.
+Forget about yesterday: I am a big believer in this philosophy.
+Both successes and failures must be put aside because, today, we must focus on doing better for ourselves and our customers.

-Plan ahead for tomorrow: Always be one step ahead in the kitchen.
-Checking that everything is in order for the next day is very important for achieving goals.
+Plan for tomorrow: Always be one step ahead in the kitchen.
+Checking everything for the next day is very important for achieving goals.

-Help each other: We must always keep in mind that we are human beings and therefore we can be in difficulty.
-There is nothing “to be afraid of”in asking for help, after all we are companions as well as colleagues.
+Help each other: We must never forget that we are human beings and, therefore, can be difficult.
+However, there is nothing “to be afraid of”in asking for help; we are companions and colleagues.

-Look at the big picture: this is a very important point because when you work in very large teams someone could lose the ultimate goal.
-That for us who work in the kitchen, it will always remain to make our guests happy and if possible give them good memories to take with them when the holiday is over.
+Look at the big picture: this is a crucial point because someone could lose the ultimate goal when you work in extensive teams.
+However, for us who work in the kitchen, it will always remain to make our guests happy and give them good memories to take with them when the holiday is over.

-Don’t take it personally: in the kitchen you can never miss moments of tension, it is perfectly normal when you are in a big team and preparing food for many people.
-The important thing is to always keep in mind that when there are moments of firmness on the part of a superior, it is always with the intention of correcting an error that could lead to the failure of the final goal.
-So it is never against the person himself but always a corrective action for the team and therefore the common goal.
+Don’t take it personally: in the kitchen, you can never miss moments of tension; it is perfectly normal when you are in a big team and preparing food for many people.
+The important thing is to remember that when are moments of firmness on the part of a superior, it is always intended to correct an error that could lead to the failure of the final goal.
+It is never against the person himself but always a corrective action for the team and, therefore, the common goal.

-Use your creativity: I am convinced that all team members are gifted with creativity and not only for cooking but also for solving small problems that may arise.
+Use your creativity: I am convinced that all team members are gifted with imagination for cooking and solving minor problems that may arise.

-So I always try to “unlock” their creativity with small or large projects according to their abilities and encouraging them to try.
+So I always try to “unlock” their creativity with small or large projects according to their abilities and encourage them to try.

-Being relevant: being relevant is extremely important both in communication between colleagues and in creating and executing the daily priority list to optimize the time available and thus reach the goal sooner and better.
+Being relevant is extremely important in communication between colleagues and creating and executing the daily priority list to optimize the time available and thus reach the goal sooner and better.